WebAssembly/spec/proposals/gc/Overview.md

 Needs:
 * function pointers
-* universal type of references
+* recursive types
 * down casts

 The down cast for the closure environment is necessary because expressing its static type faithfully would require first-class generics and existential types.

-An alternative is to provide [primitive support](#closures) for closures.
+Note that this example shows just one way to represent closures ("display closures").
+WebAssembly should provide primitives that allow high-level language compilers to choose specific, efficient representations for closures in their source programs.

 ### Parametric Polymorphism